 We set performance materiality at a level lower than materiality to reduce the probability that, in aggregate, uncorrected and undetected misstatements exceed the materiality for the financial statements as a whole.
-Group performance materiality was set at 70% of group materiality for the 2020 audit (2019: 70%).
+Group performance materiality was set at 60% of group materiality for the 2021 audit (2020: 70%).
+Parent company financial statements performance materiality was set at 60% of parent company materiality for the 2021 audit (2020: 70%).
 In determining performance materiality, we considered the following:

-- our risk assessment, including our assessment of the group's overall control environment and whether we consider it appropriate to rely on controls; and - the low number of uncorrected misstatements in prior year statutory audits of the material subsidiaries.
+- our risk assessment, including our assessment of the group's overall control environment and whether we consider it appropriate to rely on controls on the revenue cycle; and - the volume of uncorrected misstatements in the prior period and control deficiencies identified.